mattstreet16/School_District_Analysis/README.md

 ![real_type](https://user-images.githubusercontent.com/99688417/159202581-bbc4281f-2cce-4155-b02f-ee14d5f16b57.png)

 ### Summary
 In summation, replacing the falsified scores with NaN for Thomas High had little to no impact on the overall scores of the districts.
-The outcomes of the analysis are almost identical when comparing the falsified and corrected pictures provided above.
-Although there was some impact on theh overall scores of Thomas High the changes are less than a percent and dont affect the data much at all.
+The outcomes of the analysis are almost identical when comparing the falsified and corrected calculations.
+The files attached display the small change in data, although there was some impact on theh overall scores of Thomas High the changes are less than a percent and dont affect the data much at all.